typedb/typedb-docs/0001-typedb/02-dev/06-infer.md

 ### TypeDB Drivers

-Set the `infer` option to `True` when you start the read transaction.
+Set the `infer` option to `True` when starting the read transaction.
 For example:

 <!-- #todo Consider adding other languages--->